scholarships-and-grants

 Applications reviewed

-Notification of outcomes to applicants
+Notification to applicants

 Acceptance of scholarship by applicant